snowch/biginsight-examples/examples/Zeppelin/README.md

 ## Limitations

-- currently zeppelin binds to a fixed port on the cluster mastermanager node (8080) this means only one user can run zeppelin.  this will be fixed in future releases
 - current only the spark and bash interpreters are configured
 - currently only basic zeppelin spark configuration is performed: see [zeppelin_install.sh](./zeppelin_install.sh) for details